Dr. Calvin Lee Woolsey

 Woolsey had a brief flash of success as a ragtime composer, turning out six numbers from late 1909 through 1911.
 After his first rag, Funny Bones, he released four in 1910, including his most popular work, Medic Rag.
 The sinister sounding Poison Rag also made a splash, but Medic Rag found its way onto far more piano rolls.
 Having self-published his works, Calvin ended up selling the copyright for Funny Bones and Medic Rag to mega-publisher Jerome H. Remick.
 The rest of his works came out under the C.L.
 Woolsey Music Company in Braymer, including one "coon" song, Dissatisfied, with lyrics by the composer.
 Mashed Potatoes, published by Woolsey in 1911, also did fairly well and saw good distribution in spite of being self-published.
 There were one or two pieces released each of the following three years.
 While not all of the titles were medically related, they all showed some wit and creativity in their themes.

 The duties of being a doctor finally overtook the art of ragtime composition.
 In 1913 Calvin moved west to St. Joseph, Missouri, and went to work as an assistant physician at Missouri State Hospital #2.
 His specialty at Harvard had been that of mental hygiene, a form of psychiatry focused on insanity and other mental issues.
 By 1915 he was listed in the Institutional Care of the Insane in the United States in the State Hospital, and was earning $1,500 per annum.
-After his cycle was up in 1916,medic rag cover Woolsey moved eastward to Chillicothe, Missouri to continue his practice and research.
+After his cycle was up in 1916, Woolsey moved eastward to Chillicothe, Missouri to continue his practice and research.
 According to the Chillicothe Constitution of August 25, 1917,

 Dr. Calvin L. Woolsey of this city, received thru the National committee of Mental Hygiene, an invitation to join a base hospital in France for the care of the soldiers who go insane on the firing line.
 Dr. Woolsey has accepted the invitation and has been notified that he would be called out by the government in the near future, but the exact time is not yet known.
 Dr. Woolsey before coming to Chillicothe was for three years in the insane hospital at St. Joseph and is well posted in this work and his many Chillicothe friends know he will rank among the leading physicians in the hospital 'somewhere' in France.